 Marines Lagemaat is the Scientific and Regulatory Affairs Director for EDANA, the international Association representing the nonwoven and related industries, a position he has held since September 2014.

 Based in Brussels, Marines is responsible for managing the internal and external activities related to scientific and technical affairs in order to support the nonwoven industry, in all its applications: personal and household hygiene, medical protection, filtration, automotive, and construction.
 In this role he’s involved in the development and implementation of standards and their related test methods that serve as a reference for the industry and for fair trade.
 In addition, Marines manages various training and education programmes designed to provide technical and application-oriented support.
 Marines is of Dutch nationality.

-The fee includes comprehensive delegate notes, a glossary of terms, samples, visits of pilot lines in Lille, lunches, one evening meal and coffees.
+The fee includes comprehensive delegate notes, a glossary of terms, samples, lunches, one evening meal and coffees.

 Both technical and marketing persons will benefit from attending this course.
 As they are likely to be involved with producers, suppliers, converters and retailers within the industry.

 This Training Course is organised by EDANA.
 The association is sponsor of INDEX, the world’s largest nonwovens exhibition.
 EDANA has over 240 member companies in 36 countries.

 The course language is English.
 The tutor will speak clearly and make extensive use of visual aids, videos and samples.
 Active participation is encouraged from all delegates.

 Delegates completing the course will receive a certificate.